actuator/com.full.dialer.top.secure.encrypted/CWE-20.md

 ## Overview

-This report details a potential vulnerability within the "Full Dialer" Version 1.0.1 for Android application and pertains to a lack of input validation for received intents.
+This report details a  vulnerability within the "Full Dialer" Version 1.0.1 for Android application and pertains to the lack of input validation for received intents.

 ## Details